staabm/staabm.github.io/_posts/2022-06-23-phpstan-sprintf-sscanf-inference.md

 ### summary

 Working on this kind of problems makes really fun.
-I have used the `sprintf` and `sscanf` functions a lot and have a pretty good idea what to expect from them.
+I have used the `sprintf` and `sscanf` functions a lot before and have a pretty good idea what to expect from them.

 PHPStan until 1.7.14 did not have a good idea about the types involved, and therefore you would have written some unnecessary code to make it aware of the obvious stuff like:
 ```php